» Firebricks – heavy dense fire clay bricks

 Apart higher co$t, additionally, higher Alumina content grades make these bricks harder and brittle (more glossy if you like) making them absorb less steam e.g. from under pizza dough bases being cooked or bread dough.
 However one can get used to cooking in such oven fast.

-BTW mineral Graphite is lighter in weight by half if compared with Alumina or refractory bricks, and Graphite absorbs much more heat than firebricks (more reading about firebricks’ thermal conductivity and alternative for firebricks replacement.)
+BTW mineral Graphite does not contain Aluminium oxide (Alumina, formula Al2O3 – density: 3.95 g/cm3) and it is lighter in weight by half if compared with Alumina mineral or refractory bricks.
+And even so, the Graphite absorbs much more heat than firebricks do – more reading about firebricks’ thermal conductivity.

 TYPICAL TECHNICAL DATA – DENSE FIRE BRICKS